Rare Option: 1966 Chevrolet Corvair Monza Convertible – SOLD!

 Unfortunately, sales began a decline as a result of Nader’s book and the fact the new Mustang offered V8s featuring up to 271 horsepower compared to the Corvair’s 180 horsepower top powertrain.
 Rumors of the upcoming “Panther” — the code name for the new Mustang-fighting Camaro was another nail in the Corvair’s coffin.
 Production for the model year was down to 103,743 and proved to be the last and arguably best year of the Corvair convertible.

 Here’s a commercial from 1965 currently posted on YouTube launching the completely redesigned Corvair:

 Not only is this a very nicely optioned Corvair in a stunning color combination, but we also love the fact the third owner has enjoyed his Monza since 2006.
 We like this Corvair Monza as these cars still represent a great entry-level car if you like a nice convertible for the summer that handles more like a modern car and can fit nicely in your garage.
 Also, this car features the dashboard-shifted Powerglide automatic transmission if you prefer not to own your own gears.
-Good luck with the purchase!

 Here’s the seller’s description:

 “1966 Chevrolet Corvair convertible.
-Ermine white with bright blue interior.
+Ermine White with bright blue interior.
 92,600 miles.
 Excellent condition and always garaged.
 I’m the third owner and purchased in 2006.
 Powerglide transmission.
 Dual carburetor.
 Rare factory options include AM/FM radio, AC, headrests, padded dashboard & visors, wire wheel covers, power top, and rear antenna.
 Firestone radial tires.